Ecampus fact

 Academic calendar

-Currently it's spring term.
+Currently it's summer term.
 See academic calendar for our quarter term schedule.

 Fall term starts Sept.
 23.